-The Federally Qualified Health Center (FQHC) Advanced Primary Care Practice demonstration will show how the patient-centered medical home model can improve quality of care, promote better health, and lower costs.
+The Federally Qualified Health Center (FQHC) Advanced Primary Care Practice demonstration showed how the patient-centered medical home model can improve quality of care, promote better health, and lower costs.

-This demonstration project, operated by the Centers for Medicare and Medicaid Services (CMS) in partnership with the Health Resources Services Administration (HRSA), will test the effectiveness of doctors and other health professionals working in teams to coordinate and improve care for up to 195,000 Medicare patients.
+This demonstration project, operated by the Centers for Medicare and Medicaid Services (CMS) in partnership with the Health Resources Services Administration (HRSA), tested the effectiveness of doctors and other health professionals working in teams to coordinate and improve care for up to 195,000 Medicare patients.

-Participating FQHCs are expected to achieve Level 3 patient-centered medical home recognition, help patients manage chronic conditions, as well as actively coordinate care for patients.
-To help participating FQHCs make these investments in patient care and infrastructure, they will be paid a monthly care management fee for each eligible Medicare beneficiary receiving primary care services.
-In return, FQHCs agree to adopt care coordination practices that are recognized by the National Committee for Quality Assurance (NCQA).
+Participating FQHCs were expected to achieve Level 3 patient-centered medical home recognition, help patients manage chronic conditions, as well as actively coordinate care for patients.
+To help participating FQHCs make these investments in patient care and infrastructure, they were paid a monthly care management fee for each eligible Medicare beneficiary receiving primary care services.
+In return, FQHCs agreed to adopt care coordination practices that are recognized by the National Committee for Quality Assurance (NCQA).

-CMS and HRSA will provide technical assistance to help FQHCs achieve these goals.
+CMS and HRSA provided technical assistance to help FQHCs achieve these goals.

 - FQHC Advance Primary Care Practice General Fact Sheet